brianpartridge/Automate-Everything/Demo Apps/README.md

 ## Description

-The app build as part of the a Jenkins job.
+The app built as part of the a Jenkins job.

 ## Setup